farestouazi/fares-rolit/README.md

    - If not, you can download it here: https://www.python.org/downloads/
 2. Required Python libraries:
    - random, copy, time, json, pyautogui
-   - the fltk library will be imported from the fltk.py file that you need to download from the following link: https://antoinemeyer.frama.io/fltk/index.html
+   - the fltk library will be imported from the fltk.py file that you need to download from [here](https://antoinemeyer.frama.io/fltk/index.html).

 ------------
 INSTALLATION